syre-data/docs/source/get_started/local_project-basic.rst

 .. note::
 	Windows does not interpret single quotes (') in the command line, so only double quotes can be used (").
-Thus, to enclose strings double quotes must be used, and any double uotes inside the strings must be escaped with a backslash (\).
+Thus, to enclose strings double quotes must be used, and any double quotes inside the strings must be escaped with a backslash (\\).

 	To convert from the Mac and Linux syntax to the Windows syntax, first escape all double quotes with a backslash ( ``"`` |rarr| ``\"``), then convert all single quotes into double quotes (``'`` |rarr| ``"``).